Grand Paris Express: Rolling stock

-In February 2012 the STIF announced that with the two extensions planned, the brand new MP 14 class of rolling stock would replace the MP89 CA and MP 05 stock on Line 14 starting from 2020.
-This new stock is in eight-car train formations, longer than previously employed anywhere on the Paris Métro but which the length of all Line 14 stations was planned for.
-The previous MP 89 CA and MP 05 stock was then reassigned to the newly automated line 4, alongside some 6-car new MP 14s.
-They replaced its manually driven MP 89 CC rolling stock, which was refurbished before going to line 6 to replace the aging MP 73 rolling stock.
+In February 2012 the STIF announced that, with the two extensions planned, the new MP 14 class of rolling stock would replace the MP 89 CA and MP 05 stock on Line 14 from 2020.
+The new stock runs in eight-car formations, longer than previously used anywhere on the Paris Metro but matching the length for which all Line 14 stations were built.
+The displaced MP 89 CA and MP 05 stock was reassigned to the newly automated Line 4.

 Line 15

-Line 15 will be a high-capacity underground rail line, providing a new ring line around Paris in the departments of Hauts-de-Seine, Val-de-Marne and Seine-Saint-Denis.
+Line 15 will be a high-capacity underground ring line around Paris, serving the departments of Hauts-de-Seine, Val-de-Marne and Seine-Saint-Denis.
 It will enable direct journeys between the suburbs, bypassing central Paris.
-The configuration of the line is very similar to that of the Arc Express, proposed by the RATP in 2006.
-It was later included in the red line project of the Grand Paris public transportation network, introduced by French President Nicolas Sarkozy in 2009.
-In March 2013, the "New Grand Paris" project was announced by the Prime Minister at the time, Jean-Marc Ayrault.
-At this time, the line acquired its current line 15 naming.
+The configuration of the line closely follows the Métrophérique scheme proposed by the RATP in 2006 and the Arc Express project that grew out of it.
+It was later folded into the red line of the Grand Paris network introduced by President Nicolas Sarkozy in 2009, and received its current number in the "Nouveau Grand Paris" recast announced by Prime Minister Jean-Marc Ayrault in March 2013.

-Line 15 is planned to open in phases from 2026 through 2031.
-It will create a loop connecting Noisy–Champs to Champigny, passing through Champigny-sur-Marne, Créteil, Villejuif, La Défense, Saint-Denis and Rosny-sous-Bois.
+Line 15 is planned to open in phases between 2027 and 2031.
+It will form a loop connecting Noisy–Champs to Champigny, passing through Champigny-sur-Marne, Créteil, Villejuif, La Défense, Saint-Denis and Rosny-sous-Bois.
+The southern section, from to Noisy–Champs, is the most advanced: its tunnels were completed in 2021 and, after repeated delays, it is expected to open in 2027.

-Proposed timeline

-On 22 February 2018, a new timeline is announced by Prime minister Édouard Philippe: